aklakina/MineOS_scripts/README.md

 This repository contains my self-made scripts for MineOS node for linux made by hexparrot These scripts are my self-made linux shell scripts to make server owners' life easier and more comfortable.
 # A few words about my scripts:
-  You should first run the crontab_maker script first as root.
-It sets up every necessary crontab job for you.
+  So first of all if you decided to clone this repo then please run the installer as root.
+It asks for everything you need to run my scripts perfectly. ***Everything can be changed later on!*** From later on you just need to run the updater if you want to update the clone.

-  The data.txt is used in the start script and the starts is a command with arguments based editor for the data. (which needs some changes tho)
+  The data.txt is used in the start script and the starts is a command with arguments based editor for the data.

-  mc_command_handler should be started when the server starts up (but i couldn't get it to work that way so the user needs to start it manually as root) and it is safe for common usage since it runs every command in the name of the actual user who sends it to the console.
+  mc_command_handler should be started when the server starts up (but i couldn't get it to work that way so the user needs to start it manually as root which the installer asks if you want to) and it is safe for common usage since it runs every command in the name of the actual user who sends it to the console.
 If that user does not exist it simply writes he don't have permission to give commands to the main server.

   memory_out just writes out the current memory usage of the mc servers and the max and the percent of course.

-  starts and memory_out should be in /bin (or any other path) so the user can reach them easily.
+  Starts is the argument based editor for the data.txt while start is the script that uses the data from the data.txt.

+  Memory_controller is a script that prevents memory overflow (by restarting the server after a 2 minutes default countdown).

+  Auto_backup is a configurable .tar.gz maker.

+  Server_prop_changer changes the properties file of every server so the user do not have to do it manually.
+Configurable.

 # How do they work?
 memory_controller.sh is a simple script that checks the server processes and the actual memory usage compared to the max memory given in the webui's java arguments.
 If it hits 93% (it is configurable in the script by editing the line let "max_mem=$max_mem1*93/100" with changing the 93), then it writes out a 2 minutes countdown.
 After the 2 minutes countdown it restarts the server.